Lin-Han-WANG/lin-han-wang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Neurosciences, Institute of neuroscience, Centre for Excellence in Brain Science and Intelligence Technology Chinese Academy of Sciences, University of Chinese Academy of Sciences, 2019-2026
-Supervisor: Dr. Yangang SUN
+* Ph.D. in Neurosciences, Institute of neuroscience, Centre for Excellence in Brain Science and Intelligence Technology Chinese Academy of Sciences, University of Chinese Academy of Sciences, 2019-2026, Supervisor: Dr. Yangang SUN
 * B.S. in Biology, Yunnan University, 2015-2019

 Skills